 Overseeing the many moving parts and supply chains functioning in a variety of countries presented some challenges to the company’s ability to maintain its standards of quality.
 One issue involved guaranteeing consistency.
 The CMOs all have differing cultures, environments and manufacturing techniques.
 Still, the level of quality must be equal across the board.

-WD-40 has a long-standing tradition of being a trusted brand in the marketplace, which is largely attributed to the high standards of quality infused in every product.
-To avoid breaking stride, WD-40 implemented MasterControl to help keep quality intact and consistent across all manufacturing entities.
+WD-40 Company has a long-standing tradition of being a trusted brand in the marketplace, which is largely attributed to the high standards of quality infused in every product.
+To avoid breaking stride, WD-40 Company implemented MasterControl to help keep quality intact and consistent across all manufacturing entities.

 “Everyone was kind of doing their own thing.
 But by having one common quality management system like MasterControl, we were able to pull everyone into the same orbit and get them all on board” said Rob Busacca, vice president of global quality.
 “There are no bits of paper; there’s no confusion.
 We can go back and look at anything, anytime, so we have programs that are consistent.”

 Working with CMOs means there are many different components, reports, data analytics and other processes to oversee.
 Also, because each company has its own unique production flow, an accurate, error-free bill of materials is extremely important.
-Given that WD-40’s product manufacturing is primarily done by CMOs, MasterControl Bill of Materials (BOM)™ has been a valuable asset.
+Given that WD-40 Company’s product manufacturing is primarily done by CMOs, MasterControl Bill of Materials (BOM)™ has been a valuable asset.
 “Our manufacturing sites, our aerosol fillers have come to appreciate our bill of material system, have come to rely upon it, and in fact, have come to insist upon it,” said Jeff Cole, director of operations.

 Elsewhere throughout the organization, there are numerous details to keep an eye on.
-The WD-40 product lines have formulations that require precision procedures to follow to ensure the integrity of the product.
+The WD-40 Company's product lines have formulations that require precision procedures to follow to ensure the integrity of the product.
 In the event of a nonconformity, there needs to be a way to resolve issues up and down the supply chain with minimal delays.

-While WD-40 isn’t a life sciences company developing regulated products, the staff feel their focus on quality is a differentiator.
+While WD-40 Company isn’t a life sciences company developing regulated products, the staff feel their focus on quality is a differentiator.
 They have a scientific approach to quickly identifying problems, resolving them and controlling them long term.
-“MasterControl gives us a good common tool to communicate and help change the culture,” said Mike Starzman, field director of quality.
+“MasterControl gives us a good common tool to communicate and help change the culture,” said Mike Starzman, director of global quality.
 “People out in the field stocking a shelf would have wondered who to call if they saw something wrong.
 Now they know they can just go in and start an event, and they will have the assurance that we’re going to follow up on it.”

 “The world is changing and things are changing — whether it's technology or materials.
 So, from an innovation perspective, we're constantly thinking about the trends that are going to shape our business in the future,” said Patricia Olsem, division president, Americas.
 “So, the quality group, the R&D group, if we're not lockstep, we won't be that company who is going to be here in another 66 years.”

-To WD-40, establishing a culture of quality means the quality management emphasis also includes continuous improvement.
+To WD-40 Company, establishing a culture of quality means the quality management emphasis also includes continuous improvement.
 “How can we make this better tomorrow than it is today?
 It's really the core of what quality is all about,” said Ridge.
 “There’s a difference between the finite game and the infinite game.
 We’re playing the infinite game.
 We’re about building an enduring company over time.”

-View the entire WD-40 video here.
+View the entire WD-40 Company video here.

 David Jensen is a content marketing specialist at MasterControl, where he is responsible for researching and writing content for web pages, white papers, brochures, emails, blog posts, presentation materials and social media.
 He has over 25 years of experience producing instructional, marketing and public relations content for various technology-related industries and audiences.
 Jensen writes extensively about cybersecurity, data integrity, cloud computing and medical device manufacturing.
 He has published articles in various industry publications such as Medical Product Outsourcing (MPO) and Bio Utah.
 Jensen holds a bachelor’s degree in communications from Weber State University and a master’s degree in professional communication from Westminster College.